rjocelyn/hello-world/README.md

 # hello-world
-a simple learning exercise.
+A simple learning exercise.

-Trying to learn how to code sing GIT
+Trying to learn how to code using GIT